ZakiaSultana4/Tour-Client/README.md

 **Spot listing and management System :** User can add a spot.They also update and delete the spot which they add.

+**Spot Booking :** User can also book any spot which spot they like most.Also they can cancel their booking.